Reasons a Mortgage Loan is Denied

 Potential solution: With good credit and the ability to show on-time rent or mortgage payments, you may be able to convince the lender to reconsider.
 Even better, if you’ve received a raise or a promotion — something that shows more income from payroll — let your lender know.
 That alone will improve your DTI and your chances of receiving loan approval.

 4. Bad credit

 Unfortunately, if the credit report is accurate, you need to start repaying outstanding balances on time to re-establish an acceptable record.
-Our in house credit care team may be able to help guide you through your credit report and suggest ways to potentially improve your score.
+Our in-house credit care team may be able to help guide you through your credit report and suggest ways to improve your score potentially.
 Contact a mortgage consultant today to learn if you're eligible.

 5. No credit

-There are people out there who just prefer to purchase most everything via cash, check, or debit card.
+There are people out there who prefer to purchase most everything via cash, check, or debit card.
 They think, why put the cost on a credit card if you can afford to pay it off now?
-Well, not all debt and credit card use is bad.
-You need to have established credit so you’re able to show your ability to responsibly take on debt and pay it off in a timely manner.
+Well, not all debt and credit card use is terrible.
+You need to have established credit, so you’re able to show your ability to take on debt and pay it off promptly responsibly.

 Home loan assistance for low-income home buyers

 If your loan denial merely is due to the fact you don’t make a lot of income, do your research on low-income housing programs.
 You can start by contacting state and local housing finance agencies, or non-profit housing assistance groups.
 The Department of Housing and Urban Development (HUD), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac) may also offer support.
 Many of these programs provide a home buyer grant to alleviate the burden of added debt.
 And, depending on the program, they may not even require repayment.

 Steps to take so you can be approved